dblsai/WebGL-Fluid/README.md

 * **Obj Shadow**
+As triangle test is very expensive in the shader, we use Shadow Map technique instead of raytraced shadow.
-This is done by a Shadow Map(depth texture) that is rendered a from the point of view of light.
+This is done by rendering a depth texture a from the point of view of light.
 Then in the shader, transform vertex into the light view space, determine shadow by the following rule `if(position.z > depth) ---> part of shadow`
 ![ObjShadow](/pics/objShadow.png)

 * **Obj Reflection & Refraction**